zwave-js/zwave-js-ui/README.md

 Thanks to this people for help with issues tracking and contributions:

-- @mlankamp for mesh graph feature and typescript support
 - @sjorge for testing with different os and Openzwave 1.6
 - @jshridha for testing home assistant integration and contribution